Falls Creek Alpine Resort: Alpine resort

-The resort features 4,500 accommodation beds, and consequently a large number of restaurants, bars, and nightclubs to amuse the guests at night.
+The resort features 4500 accommodation beds, and consequently a large number of restaurants, bars and nightclubs to entertain guests at night.
 Some apartments are privately owned, but the resort's management requires that they must be available for hire when not occupied.

 The resort also serves as a summer base to explore the national park surrounding the resort.

 Falls Creek is accessible by the Bogong High Plains Road from Mount Beauty all year round, though like all of Australia's snow resorts snow chains must be carried during winter and fitted if directed.
 The road continues across the High Plains and descends to meet the Omeo Highway north of the hamlet of Anglers Rest, however the route from this side is closed during the snow season.

 In summer both routes are popular with cyclists, and various cycling events are held that involve climbing to the resort, including the popular SCODY 3 Peaks Challenge (recently renamed to Falls Creek Peaks Challenge).